damianfral/blog/posts/2013-07-07-simple-monads-example.rst

             return [value]

-    ListMonad =
-        mBind: (value, f) ->
-            output = f value
-            return flatten output

-        mReturn: (value) ->
-            return [value]

-In this case, mBind don't stops the chained executions, but just flat the returned array received as argument.
+In this case, *mBind* doesn't stops the chained executions, but just flats the returned array received as argument.
 We can get this:

 .. code:: Coffeescript

     ListMonad =
-        mBind: (value, f) ->
+        mBind: (list, f) ->
-            output = f value
+            output = list.map f
             return flatten output

         mReturn: (value) ->